 If you feel writing daily is to hard to keep up with you could commit to writing once a week.
 It is an easier commitment to make and there is less pressure put on you.
-You can use the same reminders as daily journalling.
+You can use the same reminders as daily journaling.
 The less frequent writing may help you feel it being less like a chore and it will be helpful and more enjoyable.
 Writing weekly can also be beneficial if you have a busy schedule, you can use that short time in your week to look after yourself.
-If this is your first time using any sort of journal, starting off only writing once a week could be beneficial and then can progress your journalling habits to a daily occurrence.
+If this is your first time using any sort of journal, starting off only writing once a week could be beneficial and then can progress your journaling habits to a daily occurrence.

 Writing has been proven to boost your mental wellness, your memory and your self-esteem.
 Writing in a gratitude journal in which ever desired format you prefer will help change your mindset and allow you to appreciate the smaller things in life.